What is a chemical peel?

 Chemical peels are performed on the face, neck or hands.
 They can help reduce:

-- dark patches due to pregnancy or taking birth control pills (melasma)
+- Dark patches (melasma) due to pregnancy or taking birth control pills (melasma)

 Chemical peels can also help skin that is dull in texture and color.